suhasagg/SupportDesk_RAG/README.md

 6. **Immutable versioned indexes:** reproducibility and rollback outweigh in-place simplicity.
 7. **Policy outside the model:** authorization and consequential actions must be deterministic.

-## 23. Principal+ interview discussion
+## 23. Principal+  discussion

-A Principal Engineer should be able to explain not just *how* RAG works but organizational boundaries and tradeoffs: Who owns KB quality?
+Explanation of not just *how* RAG works but organizational boundaries and tradeoffs: Who owns KB quality?
 How are ACL changes propagated within minutes?
 How do you prove a deleted document cannot be retrieved?
 What happens when an embedding provider changes?
 How do you measure support-ticket resolution rather than only RAGAS-style proxy scores?
 Which fixes may be automated?
 How do you prevent a malicious wiki page from acquiring tool authority?
 How does a 10x corpus or traffic increase change index topology and reranking economics?
 How do you roll back a bad index independently of application code?

 ## 24. Evolution roadmap